samanthamoss87/Project-1/README.md

 - This is the look of the Hamburger Nav.
 - When you click on the 3 links it brings the Nav list up.
-- If you click on the logo it will take you back to the home page.
+- If you click on the logo, it will take you back to the home page.

 ## Footer
 <div align="center">